 Pedaling that fast without resistance is futile because there is little to no power output.
 It is power that translates to calories burned, not how fast your legs are turning or a high heart rate.
 Always remember the scientific equation: power = force X velocity.
-Indoors, force is manifested by the resistance you put on the bike, and velocity is how fast your legs are spinning (cadence).
-You won’t have much power if either one of those variables falls close to zero.
-And when one of these variables gets too high, either the cadence or the resistance, the other necessarily falls to where it reduces power significantly (unless you are an Olympic track cyclist who can pedal fast at high resistance.
+Indoors, force is manifested by the resistance you put on the bike and velocity is how fast your legs are turning (cadence).
+You won’t have much power if either one of those variables falls too low, and when one of these variables gets too high, either the cadence or the resistance, the other necessarily falls to where it reduces power significantly (unless you are an Olympic track cyclist who can pedal fast with a big gear.
 But if you were, you wouldn’t be in this class).

-Yes, that is why you don’t see changes in your body.
-Because you aren’t burning many calories, and you aren’t challenging the muscles enough to cause adaptations in them that make them change and get stronger.
+That is why you don’t see changes in your body; it’s because you aren’t burning many calories and you aren’t challenging the muscles enough to cause adaptations in them that make them change and get stronger.
 Those beautiful legs you see on many cyclists?
 It’s because they have resistance on their bikes when they ride—outdoors that equates to gears, gravity, wind, and road resistance.
 Outdoors, they have the benefit of forward movement (or lack of it) to tell them if their gear is too low, so they shift up to have more resistance so they’ll go faster.
 Outside, going faster means more power output.
-More power output means greater fitness, which means more calories burned, which is your goal, right?
+More power output means greater fitness, which means more calories burned.
+Isn’t that one of the goals of so many participants?
 Outdoors, cyclists generally ride at cadences that fall between 60 and 100 rpm, with an occasional foray outside of those ranges.

 The woman interviewing me asked a valid question that no doubt drives many students (and instructors) to continue to ride at such crazy cadences that make you look like an over-caffeinated hamster.
 She asked, “But why isn’t it effective?
 You are out of breath the whole time!”